AppComponent is doing everything at the moment.

 The component class name should be written in upper camel case and end in the word “Component”.
 The hero detail component class is

-The component file name should be spelled in lower underscore case, each word separated by underscores, and end in
+The component file name should be in snake case —lowercase with underscore separation—and end in

 HeroDetailComponentclass goes in the